You are here: Home Teaching Summer Term 2026 Program Verification (Lecture)

 Although this lecture involves practical tools, it is primarily theoretical in nature, focusing on the fundamental concepts of program verification.

-As a basis, we will use mathematical logic (So if you do not like mathematical logic, you probably do not want to take this lecture.).
+As a basis, we will use mathematical logic (if you dislike mathematical logic, this lecture may not be for you).
 We will often reduce problems to the satisfiability problem of logical formulas.
 For example, a satisfying assignment for the following formula will show us how the assert statement in the depicted program can be violated.

 x_0 >= 0 /\ y_0 >=0 /\ x_0<=4294967296 /\ y_0<=4294967296 /\ x_0 + y_0 <= 42 /\ y_0 >= 100 /\ x_1 = (2*x_0-y_0)%4294967296 /\ x+y < 100